backdrop-contrib/ckeditor_blocks/README.md

 Install this module using the official Backdrop CMS instructions at backdropcms.org/guide/modules.

+This module works best when used with a text format that does not include the following filters
+* Limit allowed HTML tags
+* Convert line breaks into HTML (i.e. <br> and <p>)

 ## Current maintainers

 - [Tim Erickson](https://github.com/stpaultim) - [Simplo](https://www.simplo.site) by [Triplo](https://www.triplo.co)